Mitigate threats by using Windows 10 security features

 Enterprise-level features give IT pros the tools and configuration options necessary to make Windows Defender Antivirus an enterprise-class antimalware solution.

-For information about Windows Defender Advanced Threat Protection, a service that helps enterprises to detect, investigate, and respond to advanced and targeted attacks on their networks, see Windows Defender Advanced Threat Protection (ATP) (resources) and Windows Defender Advanced Threat Protection (ATP) (documentation).
+For information about Microsoft Defender Advanced Threat Protection, a service that helps enterprises to detect, investigate, and respond to advanced and targeted attacks on their networks, see Microsoft Defender Advanced Threat Protection (ATP) (resources) and Microsoft Defender Advanced Threat Protection (ATP) (documentation).

 Data Execution Prevention